 Some flat-Earthers consider crepuscular rays as evidence that the Sun is not far.
 In their mind, the Sun is only about ±5000 km circling above us.
 In reality, the actual distance of the Sun is ±150 million km.

 The crepuscular rays are a perspective effect.
-The sun rays are in fact practically parallel.
+The sun rays are practically parallel.
 They appear diverging because of perspective illusion.
 Just like railroads that appear converging to a point, when in fact we know for sure they are parallel.
 The illusion of diverging sun rays happens probably because we have never seen them from a different vantage point, unlike rail tracks.